panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 If you want to catch the moment when DOM has been updated after the component's data change, then you need to use `nextTick(callback)` or `this.$nextTick(callback)` (options API) functions.

-Their single `callback` argument is going to be invoked right after DOM updates: and you are guaranteed to get the latest DOM in sync with the component's data.
+Their single `callback` argument is invoked right after DOM update: and you are guaranteed to get the latest DOM in sync with the component's data.

 Alternatively, if you don't supply the callback argument to `nextTick()`: then the functions would return a promise that's being resolved when DOM is updated.